IMG_5456.jpeg

 Kinda hard to look at, but Oishi Desu!

-Senso-ji Buddhist Shrine in Asakusa
+Nakamise shopping street leading to Senso-ji Buddhist Temple in Asakusa

-Senso-ji Shrine in Asakusa
+Senso-ji Temple in Asakusa

 Senso-ji Shrine gardens and statues